edwardungere/AIR/killchain/recon.md

 Associated Detection: <a href="../architecture/splunk/portscan-report.md">DET0817</a>

 Associated Mitigation: Cannot be easily mitigated with preventative controls.
-Focus should be on limit exposed services and data, while proactively identifying adversaries and vulnerabilities.
+Focus should be on limit exposed services and data, while proactively identifying adversaries and vulnerabilities. <a href="../architecture/splunk/portscan-email.md">M1056</a>